Moze-Code/Moze-Code/README.md

 - 👋 Hi, I’m Omoze Oyarebu
 - 👀 I’m interested in ...Programming
 - 🌱 I’m currently learning ...
-Java
+Java and MySQL
-- 💞️ I’m looking to collaborate on ...Projects in Java
+- 💞️ I’m looking to collaborate on ...Programming based projects
 - 📫 How to reach me ...Oyarebuo@gmail.com

 <!---